 The Financial Aid Process

 Submitting your Free Application for Federal Student Aid (FAFSA) is an important first step to ensure your financial aid eligibility is considered.
-You will first need to be accepted for admission, complete your FAFSA and submit any other information your school requires.
+Your program must first accept you for admission, you must complete your FAFSA, and submit any other information your school requires.
 To be in the best position, complete all steps on or before each school’s published deadlines.
-When schools receive your FAFSA information, your family’s Estimated Financial Contribution (EFC) is calculated.
+When schools receive your FAFSA information, they calculate your family’s Estimated Financial Contribution (EFC).
 Your family’s actual financial contribution and the composition of your award letter may differ among schools.
 Your EFC is deducted from the total Cost of Attendance (COA) to determine your financial need.
 If you are eligible for financial aid, your award letter will contain all of the aid programs you are eligible to receive, the steps you need to take, and the deadlines for responding to the award letter.

 Note: Although you will see your EFC on the Student Aid Report you received after filing the FAFSA, it is probably not the amount you and your family will actually pay for college.
 For more information, review the article I Submitted My FAFSA – Is the Expected Family Contribution What I Have to Pay for College?
-While reviewing your award letter, be sure to read all information, understand each program, and know what is required of you to ensure you receive the funds.
+When you review your award letter, read all information, understand each program, and know your obligations to ensure you receive the funds.
 You will need to select the awards you would like to accept and respond to your award letter by the date indicated.

 Types of Financial Aid

 There are several different types of financial aid including grants, scholarships, federal work-study, and loans.
 The terms of each type of aid vary, so it is important to understand the differences.